- Practice Groups

 For further information please contact:

 Chris Maynard practises principally in the field of property litigation.
-He brings over 20 years of experience providing advice and advocacy in civil disputes arising in common law, chancery or administrative law.
-His clients include business entities, charities, local authorities, trustees and individuals.
+He brings over 20 years of experience providing advice and advocacy in civil disputes arising in common law, chancery or administrative law in England and in other common law jurisdictions.
+His clients include foreign governments, business entities, charities, local authorities, trustees and individuals.
 He can advise upon practice and procedure, including emergency remedies, as well as on the substantive law.

 His areas of specialisation are: